bbc/peaks.js/customizing.md

 See the [Events](#events) section for more details for how your custom player should use the `eventEmitter` to communicate with the `Peaks` instance.

+To allow for initialization that may involve asynchronous operations, the player implementation should return a `Promise` that resolves when the external media player has been initialized.

 ```javascript
 init(eventEmitter) {
   this.eventEmitter = eventEmitter;